itdxer/neupy/site/docs/storage.rst

     with open('/path/to/file.pickle', 'rb') as f:
         parameters = pickle.load(f)

-Data in the `parameters` variable is easely accesible.
+Data in the `parameters` variable is easily accessible.

 .. code-block:: python